Faithful-Resource-Pack/CompliBot/README.md

 ## API Reference:

 This project is heavily developed around our public API.
 Check out our API documentation at https://api.faithfulpack.net/docs for more information about endpoints and making requests.

+## Translating:

+Many messages shown throughout the bot can be translated into users' native languages for easier usage.
+Our translation service is powered by Crowdin, and you can start translating there: https://faithful.crowdin.com/complibot.
+If you're a native speaker of a language that hasn't been done yet, click on the language in the list and click on the JSON files that are translatable.